Kathryn Bolkovac: Bosnia

-Bolkovac left the Lincoln Police Department in 1999 and signed a contract with DynCorp Aerospace, a British subsidiary of US based DynCorp International.
+Bolkovac, who is of Croatian heritage, left the Lincoln Police Department in 1999 and signed a contract with DynCorp Aerospace, a British subsidiary of US based DynCorp International.
 DynCorp had a $15 million UN-related contract to hire and train police officers for duty in Bosnia.
 After a week at the company's training facility in Fort Worth, Texas, Bolkovac was sent to Sarajevo, Bosnia where she worked as a human rights investigator for three months.
 She was then moved to Zenica, 70 km north of Sarajevo to work on a specialist case aimed at fighting violence against women.

 In July 2001, Bolkovac filed a lawsuit in Great Britain against DynCorp for unfair dismissal after a protected disclosure (whistleblowing).
 They had claimed she was fired for falsifying time sheets.
 On August 2, 2002, the tribunal unanimously ruled in her favour.
 She reported that fellow DynCorp officers were paying for prostitutes, raping underage girls and participating in sex trafficking.
 While locals were prosecuted, any UN contractors involved had immunity from prosecution in Bosnia, although a number of these officers were forced to resign and leave the country, under suspicion of illegal activity.
 Madeleine Rees, Head of Office in the region for the Office of the United Nations High Commissioner for Human Rights, testified in her support.
 In November 2002, an employment tribunal ordered DynCorp to pay Bolkovac £110,221 in damages.
 She stated that the case settlement “didn't really even cover expenses”.
 The US Government continued their contract with DynCorp.